 Antibias Education Grant ProgramInformation regarding the Antibias Education Grant Program.

-Assembly Bill 130 Chapter 44 Section 157 of the 2021–22 California State Budget established the Antibias Education Grant Program.
-For the 2021–22 fiscal year, the sum of $10,000,000 was appropriated from the General Fund to the Superintendent of Public Instruction (SSPI).
+Assembly Bill 130 Chapter 44 Section 157 of the 2021–22 California State Budget and AB 181 Section 138 of the 2022–23 California State Budget established the Antibias Education Grant Program.
+A sum of $20,000,000 was appropriated from the General Fund to the Superintendent of Public Instruction (SSPI).
 The purpose of the Antibias Education Grant Program is to prevent, address, and eliminate racism and bias in all California public schools, and making all public schools inclusive and supportive of all people.

 Eligible activities for an Antibias Education Grant may include, but are not limited to, any of the following: